Giuseppe Zanotti: Career

 By the early 1990s, Zanotti wanted to branch out on his own and create a distinct style of footwear, particularly ornate with oversized crystals and stones usually used in the manufacturing of bijoux jewelry.

 He acquired the Vicini shoe factory located in his hometown of San Mauro Pascoli and set about recasting the small company.
 He moved his style team there and implemented new departments specialized in producing heels and ornamental jewels.

 In 1994, Zanotti traveled to New York City to present his first Giuseppe Zanotti collection to a select group of fashion editors and retailers.
 Saks Fifth Avenue, Neiman Marcus and Barneys New York were among the first luxury retailers to pick up the collection and remain retailers of the brand today, along with retailers like Bergdorf Goodman, Harrods, Harvey Nichols, among others.

 The first Giuseppe Zanotti boutique opened in Milan in 2000, followed by additional stores in New York City, Paris, London, Moscow, Hong Kong, Miami, Los Angeles and Saint Tropez.
 In 2016, Giuseppe Zanotti celebrated the opening of its 100th store, at IFC in Shanghai.

 Vicini Sp.A., which started as a small manufacturing entity, today counts five company-owned factories specialized in all the phases of luxury shoe making and employees 650 people who help to produce more than 600,000 pairs of shoes annually.

 Product expansion

 Under Zanotti, Vicini introduced a line of leather luxury sneakers, melding street style with couture decorations in 2010.
 It featured all of Zanotti's hallmarks, including crystal embroidery, metal hardware and unexpected design contrasts.

-"I compare sneakers to jeans, which are the most incredible form of unisex fashion."
-Zanotti said in an interview in 2014.
-"They both don't have rules."

 In late 2010, Zanotti also presented his first jewelry collection.
 Inspired by the same decorative elements used on his stilettos and platforms, the bijoux offering featured oversized, sculptural necklace, bracelets and rings, embellished with crystals and colored stones.